-The record album Madonna was released in July 1983.
-By the end of 1983, the record was climbing the US album charts supported by the success of single release Holiday.
-In April 1984, another single release from the album, Borderline, became Madonna's first top-10 hit.
-At Madonna's national TV debut on American Bandstand, presenter Dick Clark asked Madonna "What do you really want to do when you grow up?"
-"Rule the world," she replied.
+The record album, "Madonna" was released in July 1983.
+By the end of 1983, the record was climbing the US album charts supported by the success of single release "Holiday".
+In April 1984, another single release from the album, "Borderline" became Madonna's first top-10 hit.
+At Madonna's national TV debut on "American Bandstand", presenter Dick Clark asked Madonna "What do you really want to do when you grow up?"
+"Rule the world."
+She replied.

 Within little more than a year Madonna was partway there.
-The fall of 1984 saw Madonna filming in Desperately Seeking Susan.
+The fall of 1984 saw Madonna filming in "Desperately Seeking Susan".
 Although initially hired as support for the movie's star, Rosanna Arquette, Madonna soon turned the movie into a vehicle for herself.
-By the time the shooting was complete, it was essentially a movie about Madonna playing herself, wearing her own style of clothes, and featuring her own music.
+By the time the shooting was essentially a movie about Madonna playing herself, wearing her own style of clothes, and featuring her own music.
 The release of the movie coincided with a surge of Madonna-mania.
-Her second album, Like a Virgin, had gone triple-platinum in February 1985, while the singles charts featured a succession of individual tracks from the album.
-Madonna's first concert tour was a sell-out.
-Her marriage to bad-boy actor Sean Penn on August 16, 1985 further reinforced her celebrity status.
-When Madonna took up residence in Los Angeles during 1985, she was already a star and seldom far from the popular press headlines.
+Her second album, "Like a Virgin," had gone triple-platinum in February 1985, while the singles charts were features a succession of individual tracks from the album.
+Madonna's first concert tour was a sell-out, and her stormy relationship with soon-to-be-husband Sean Penn was seldom far from the popular press headlines.
+When Madonna took up residence in Los Angeles during 1985, she was already a star.

-■ FAME, FORTUNE, NOTORIETY ■
+FAME, FORTUNE, NOTORIETY

-During the next two decades, little would come between Madonna and her quest for fame.
-Between 1986 and 1990, she released six record albums.
-The 16 single releases from these albums gave her a near-continuous presence in the charts including a remarkable seven number one hits.
-In the process, Madonna rejected the industry's conventional wisdom of "Find a winning formula and stick to it."
+During the next five years, there was little to come between Madonna and her quest for fame.
+Between 1986 and 1990, released six record albums.
+Her 16 single releases during these same years gave her an almost continuous presence in the charts including remarkable seven number one hits. § Yet, Madonna's approach was far from the established industry wisdom of "Find a winning formula and stick to it."
 Madonna's career was a continuous experimentation with new musical ideas and new images, and a constant quest for new heights of fame and acclaim.
 Having established herself as the queen of popular music, Madonna did not stop there.
-By the end of the 1980s she was destined to be "the most famous woman on the planet."
+By the end of the 1980s she was destined to be "the most famous woman on the planet"

-Madonna in Charge
+Madonna in charge

-Behind Madonna's rags-to-riches story is her own drive, determination, and appetite for hard work.
-"I'm tough, I'm ambitious, and I know exactly what I want - and if that makes me a bitch, that's okay," she told the London News of the World newspaper in 1985.
-On the set of Desperately Seeking Susan she maintained a blistering pace.
-"During the shoot we'd often get home at 11:00 or 12:00 at night and have to be back at 6:00 or 7:00 the next morning.
+Madonna's driving ambition and her appetite for hard work has been widely acknowledged.
+"I'm tough, I'm ambitious, and I know exactly what I want-and if that makes me a bitch, that's okay," she told the London News of the World newspaper in 1985.
+On the set of "Desperately Seeking Susan" she maintained a blistering pace.
+"During the shoot we'd often get home at 11 or 12 at night and have to be back at 6 or 7 the next morning.
 Half the time the driver would pick up Madonna at her health club.
 She'd get up at 4:30 in the morning to work out first."
-5

 There was never any doubt as to who was in charge of managing and developing Madonna's career.
 While Madonna relied upon some of the best minds and strongest companies in the entertainment business, there was never any ambiguity as to who was calling the shots.
 In addition to Freddie DeMann as manager, Madonna hired top lawyer Paul Schindler to represent her business deals.
 Her swift exit from her marriage with Sean Penn further emphasized her unwillingness to allow messy personal relationships to compromise her career goals.
-When it came to her third album - True Blue - released in June 1986 - Madonna insisted on being co-producer.
+When it came to her third album-"True Blue"-released in June 1986, Madonna insisted on being co-producer.